2-Methylbutanoic acid

-2-Methylbutanoic acid, also known as 2-methylbutyric acid is a branched-chain alkyl carboxylic acid with the chemical formula CH_{3}CH_{2}CH(CH_{3})CO_{2}H, classified as a short-chain fatty acid.
+2-Methylbutanoic acid, also known as 2-methylbutyric acid, is a branched-chain alkyl carboxylic acid with the chemical formula CH_{3}CH_{2}CH(CH_{3})CO_{2}H. It is classified as a short-chain fatty acid.
 It exists in two enantiomeric forms, (R)- and (S)-2-methylbutanoic acid.
 (R)-2-methylbutanoic acid occurs naturally in cocoa beans and (S)-2-methylbutanoic occurs in many fruits such as apples and apricots, as well as in the scent of the orchid Luisia curtisii.

 History

 2-Methylbutanoic acid is a minor constituent of Angelica archangelica and the perennial flowering plant valerian (Valeriana officinalis), where it co-occurs with valeric acid and isovaleric acid.
 The dried root of this plant has been used medicinally since antiquity.
 The chemical identity of all three compounds was first investigated in the 19th century by oxidation of the components of fusel alcohol, which includes the five-carbon amyl alcohols.
 Among the products isolated was a compound which gave a (+) rotation in polarised light, indicating it to be the (2S) isomer.